 Fire departments respond to plenty of home calls concerning carbon monoxide (CO) alarms.
 Multi-gas detectors can not only detect the presence of CO, but they can also help you determine the source of the CO leak.
 In addition to detecting CO, you can use a multi-gas detector for home calls concerning natural gas leaks or other suspicious odors.

-2. They Are Essential for Team Safety
+2. They Enhance Team Safety

 Many fire departments may only have one multi-gas detector per rig – or even just one for the entire department.
 While one monitor per department or per rig is exponentially better than no monitors at all, there are several benefits to each firefighter carrying a multi-gas detector.